Building Safety Anchors

 Section 2 teaches you how movement can be helpful in increasing feelings of playfulness and flow.

-The present moment through the 5 senses
+The present moment through

 Your senses are a fantastic way to consciously exist in the present moment.
 This section teaches you how to utilize your inner sensory power.